-The Library may store personally identifiable information in conjunction with normal loan operations, personalization features of electronic research, or other services.
+The library may store personally identifiable information in conjunction with normal loan operations, personalization features of electronic research, or other services.
 Such information gathered may be used to improved web services for users.
-Please note that the Library may be obligated to release such information to state or federal law enforcement agents in response to a search warrant or subpoena including a search warrant or subpoena issued in accordance with the Foreign Intelligence Surveillance Act, 50 U.S.C.
+The library may be obligated to release such information to state or federal law enforcement agents in response to a search warrant or subpoena, including those issued in accordance with the Foreign Intelligence Surveillance Act, 50 U.S.C.
 1861, as amended by the USA PATRIOT Act (Public Law 107-56).
 That law prohibits library staff from informing you that such a request has been received.

-Books not returned after 30 days from the due date are treated as lost and the borrower will be billed by US mail for the replacement cost of the item(s).
-Copies of all bills will be forwarded to the Bursar’s Office and have a Library hold placed on their student account, subject to NHTI policies.
-Community members with outstanding overdues will be denied the annual renewal of their accounts until their obligations are cleared.
-Only three (3) DVD’s may be checked out at any one time and only three (3) books by the same author and/or within the same subject may be checked out at any one time.
+Books not returned after 30 days from the due date are treated as lost, and the borrower will be billed by U.S. mail for the replacement cost of the item(s).
+Copies of all bills will be forwarded to the Bursar’s Office, and students will have a library hold placed on their student account, subject to NHTI policies.
+Community members with outstanding overdue items will be denied the annual renewal of their accounts until their obligations are cleared.
+Only three DVDs may be checked out at any one time and only three books by the same author and/or within the same subject may be checked out at any one time.